violetlib/antdoclet/README.md

 AntDoclet is a [JavaDoc](https://docs.oracle.com/en/java/javase/21/javadoc) doclet.
 It has been tested using JDK 21.
-AntDoclet analyzes the source code directly; it does not require class files for the Ant tasks and types.
+AntDoclet analyzes the source code directly; it does not require class files for the Ant tasks and types, although class files for compile-time dependencies are required as the analysis is partly performed by the Java compiler.

 Quick Start
 -----------

-The `example/example.build.xml` file illustrates running the doclet from Ant.
-You must change some properties to fit your needs, such as the path to your tasks source code.
+The file `example/example.build.xml` illustrates running the doclet from Ant.
+You must change some properties to fit your needs, such as the path to your source code.

 Ant-specific JavaDoc tags